jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/intro.md

 we divide them by use case:

 - **End Users**:
+  They don't contribute code,
+  but instead just interact with our products by installing them on their hosts and using the product's CLI, or through interacting with the product's public interface (an API, web interface, container image, etc).

+  They are usually:

-  - **Security Analysts of Fluid Attacks**: using tools like Sorts, Melts, and the ARM (Integrates).
+  - **Security Analysts of Fluid Attacks**:
+    They usually use Sorts, Melts, and the ARM (Integrates), among others.
-  - **Customers of Fluid Attacks**: using platforms like the ARM (Integrates), or willing to learn about Fluid Attack's processes, and security guarantees.
+  - **Customers of Fluid Attacks**:
+    They usually use the ARM (Integrates),
+    the DevSecOps container image (Forces),
+    read our blog (Airs),
+    and sometimes our documentation (Docs).
   - **Community users**:
-    using tools like Skims in its Free and Open Source plan.
+    They usually use tools like Skims in its Free and Open Source plan.

 - **Developers**:
-  The people who contribute code at [Universe][universe] and are usually hired by Fluid Attacks, and who sometimes contribute code to our [GitHub account][github_fluidattacks].
+  The people who contribute code at [Universe][universe] and are usually hired by Fluid Attacks.
+  They also contribute sometimes to our [projects on GitHub][github_fluidattacks].

 ## Installing